anquanscan/sec-tools/README.md

 [todomvc-playground-project](https://github.com/alexmonteirocastro/todomvc-playground-project): A playground for enhancing todo-MVC app
 [MemJect](https://github.com/danielkrupinski/MemJect): Simple Dll injector loading from memory.
 Supports PE header and entry point erasure.
 Written in C99.
 [hacking-effects](https://github.com/atiksoftware/hacking-effects): Hi there.
 You know hacking effects from hollywood movies.
 I have moke some effects by javascript, html and css.
 [longue-vue](https://github.com/0vercl0k/longue-vue): Longue vue is an exploit chain that can compromise over the internet NETGEAR DGND3700v2 devices.
+[Artificial-Intelligence-for-Security](https://github.com/minellogiacomo/Artificial-Intelligence-for-Security): Final project for the course of Artificial Intelligence for Security 2019